hpfast/webmapping_for_beginners_wiki/D3-step-1.md

     .attr("height", h);
 </script>
 ```
-2. Some Javascript explenation:
+2. Some JavaScript explanation:

 *The double slashes `//` mark a Single line comment.
 Any text between `//` and the end of the line will be ignored by JavaScript (will not be executed).
 JavaScript comments can be used to explain JavaScript code, and to make it more readable.*

 *The `;` at the end of every statement tells the computer that the statement has ended.*

-*`var` stands for variable.
+`var` *stands for variable.
 Variables store data so that they can be used later on in the program.

 3. What did you do?